SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 My brioche did not turn out well when using bread mix.

-Try following things:
+Try the following things:

 It might be baked better if dry yeast is decreased a little when using menu 12.
-(If adding dry yeast separately)
+(If adding dry yeast separately) Follow the recipe on the bread mix, but the bread mix should be between 350-500g.
+Place the dry yeast first, followed by dry ingredients, butter, then water into the bread pan.

 For additional ingredients, add them later.
 (P. GB14)

+- You haven't put the kneading blade in the bread pan.
+Make sure the kneading blade is in the bread pan before you put in the ingredients.
+There has been a power failure, or the machine has been stopped during breadmaking.
 The machine switches off if it is stopped for more than 10 minutes.
 You might be able to start the bread again, though this might give poor results if kneading had already begun.

+- Did you add additional ingredients into the bread pan while flashing?
 Additional ingredients must be put into the bread pan during flashing on the display.

-Some of the bread mix dough is harder to mixed additional ingredients in or to flick out some of them.
+- Did you add additional ingredients within 5 minutes of the beep?
+Additional ingredients must be added while flashing in the display.
+Some of the bread mix dough is harder to mix additional ingredients in or to flick out some of them. → Decrease the additional ingredients into half.

 The dough menu was selected.